maranton/is/Home.md

-#PiOT 101: Raspberry Pi + Internet of Things
+#piot 101: Raspberry Pi + Internet of Things
 ---

 #Introduction to the Workshop